GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/image-processors.late-resize.md

 #### Parameters

-  - sizeProvider: Closure to obtain size after the image is loaded.
+  - `sizeProvider`: Closure to obtain size after the image is loaded.

 ## Properties